qor/doc/helpers/widget.md

 ### Register Scopes

-In some cases, you might want to show a different page according to UTM source/medium/campaign or for A/B testing to increase the conversion rate.  then Widget's Scope is for you, you could register some scopes, and configure your widget for each of them, when a scope's `Visible` condition matched, then widget will use its configuration to render the widget.
+In some cases, you might want to show a different page according to UTM source/medium/campaign or for A/B testing to increase the conversion rate.
+Using a Widget's Scope you can register some *scopes*, configure your *widget* for each of them, and when a *scope*'s `Visible` condition is matched the *widget* will use its configuration to render the *widget*.

 ```go
 Widgets.RegisterScope(&widget.Scope{